vernor1/Bosch-Challenge/README.md

 #### 2. The car drives according to the speed limit.

 The speed limit is never exceeded.
-The car drived 5 mph below the posted speed limit unless there is slow trafic ahead.
+The car drives at a speed 5 mph below the posted speed limit unless there is slow traffic ahead.

 #### 3. Max Acceleration and Jerk are not Exceeded.